Your suggested pledge total for the month is steps

 How to decide how many steps to pledge

 Everyone is different, so the number of steps you normally take will vary widely from person to person.
 The Asthma UK Step Challenge is all about setting your own personal target.
 This is your challenge.
 Your way.
-The key is to challenge yourself by aiming to take more steps in October than you normally would.
-See below for our top tips on deciding how many steps you want to pledge and ideas to get you to your target.

 Measuring your steps